 Recognition and a sincere desire to stop gambling are all a person needs to start the recovery process.

-Contact the Pennsylvania Compulsive Gambling Hotline to learn more.
+Contact the Pennsylvania Compulsive Gambling Helpline to learn more.